A-M-Perez/Real_Estate_web_scraper/README.md

 ## Running instructions

+>*DO NOT FORGET to check the https://www.remax.com.ar/robots.txt file to ensure compliance with the website's policy*

 To test and run this script, please:

->**DO NOT FORGET to check the https://www.remax.com.ar/robots.txt file to ensure compliance with the website's policy**

     * Import the file "REMAX_ARG_Web_scraper.py" to your favourite integrated development environment (IDE) supporting Python
     * Go into the REMAX website (https://www.remax.com.ar) and do a search for the properties of interest